PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

     The PI E-870 controller and PiezoMike actuators mounted on an optical mount.

-The benefit of writing a plugin is twofold:
+The benefit of writing an instrument plugin is twofold:

 * First, you will learn a lot about coding, and coding the good way!
 Using the most efficient tools that are used by professional developpers.
 We will introduce how to use Python editors, linters, code-versioning, testing, publication, bug reporting, how to integrate open-source external libraries in my code… so that in the end you have a good understanding of how to develop a code in a collaborative way.
-* Secondly, writing a plugin is a great opportunity to dig into the understanding of your hardware: what are the physical principles that make my instrument working?
+* Secondly, writing an instrument plugin is a great opportunity to dig into the understanding of your hardware: what are the physical principles that make my instrument working?
 How to benefit completely of all its functionalities?
 What are the different communication layers between my device and my Python script?

-Writing a plugin is very instructive, and match perfectly for a student project.
+Writing an instrument plugin is very instructive, and match perfectly for a student project.

 The controller manual
 ^^^^^^^^^^^^^^^^^^^^^